Metastone/automaton-rules/README.md

     (dead, alive, alive == 3),
 }
 ```
-But this example does not demonstrate all the language functionalities (TODO explain).
+But this example does not demonstrate all the language functionalities (TODO document language).

 The program includes a basic compiler that tells the user if there are errors in the automaton specification.
 It stops at the first syntax error, but if there are none, it can give all semantic errors at once.